 Pretreatment is the reduction, the elimination, or the alteration of pollutants in wastewater to a less harmful state prior to discharge of the wastewater to a sanitary sewer system.

-The term Significant Industrial User as defined by the EPA means: (1) All industrial users subject to Categorical Pretreatment Standards under 40 CFR 403.6 and 40 CFR chapter I, subchapter N; and (2) Any other industrial user that: discharges an average of 25,000 gallons per day or more of process wastewater; contributes a process wastestream which makes up 5 percent or more of the average dry weather hydraulic or organic capacity of the treatment plant; or is designated as a SIU by WSSC on the basis that the industrial user has a reasonable potential for adversely affecting the operation of the WSSC's wastewater treatment plants.
+The term Significant Industrial User as defined by the EPA means: (1) All industrial users subject to Categorical Pretreatment Standards under 40 CFR 403.6 and 40 CFR chapter I, subchapter N; and (2) Any other industrial user that: discharges an average of 25,000 gallons per day or more of process wastewater; contributes a process wastestream which makes up 5 percent or more of the average dry weather hydraulic or organic capacity of the treatment plant; or is designated as a SIU by WSSC Water on the basis that the industrial user has a reasonable potential for adversely affecting the operation of the WSSC Water's wastewater treatment plants.

-To obtain a WSSC Discharge Authorization Permit you must complete a WSSC Industrial User Survey and submit it to this office.
-If your industry meets the definition of a Significant Industrial User, you do not have to fill out the Industrial User Survey; however, you must complete a WSSC Discharge Authorization Permit and submit it to this office in the timeframe mentioned above.
+To obtain a WSSC Water Discharge Authorization Permit you must complete a WSSC Water Industrial User Survey and submit it to this office.
+If your industry meets the definition of a Significant Industrial User, you do not have to fill out the Industrial User Survey; however, you must complete a WSSC Water Discharge Authorization Permit and submit it to this office in the timeframe mentioned above.

 If an Industrial User does not comply with pretreatment program requirements, it will be subject to enforcement action in accordance with the guidelines established in the WSSC Water's Enforcement Response Plan (ERP).